What to do in the garden in September

 IN THE FLOWER GARDEN

 September is a luminous sort of month with the sun climbing higher in the sky every day, the clear colours of the spring flowers catching the light in the morning and evening.
-It all glows with the vigour of the
+It all glows with the vigour of the new season.

 Rainbow coloured tulips that were pushed into the soil in the autumn begin to do their bright thing.
 Funny things, tulips.
 To me they look too much and too plastic when grown on their own in regimental rows, but when clumped up with other spring plants such as forget-me-nots and violets they become much more ‘real’ to look at.